Skip to Main Content

 Volunteer Requirements

 All volunteers must fill out a application and waiver to get started.
-You must be 14 years of age and pass a general background check (18 and over) and must attend an informal interiew session to get started.
+You must be 18 years of age and pass a general background check and must attend an informal interiew session to get started.
 All are expected to exhibit respect for other volunteers, employees and park guests, regardless of race, ethnicity, sexual orientation, religious status, age or ability.

 Recording Hours